This initiative addresses infrastructure problems in three remote regions of the Northern Territory:

 These infrastructure deﬁciencies constrain the economic development of these remote regions and can impose signiﬁcant social costs on the local populations.

-This initiative proposes a portfolio of upgrades to road infrastructure, as well as a range of essential services and community infrastructure upgrades to support economic and social development:
+This initiative proposes a portfolio of upgrades to road infrastructure, as well as a range of essential services and community infrastructure upgrades to support economic and social development, including:

 - road upgrades to improve the accessibility and ﬂood resilience of key road networks

-- upgrades to provide new or improved water storage facilities and wastewater management facilities in a number of remote population centres
+- new or improved water storage facilities and wastewater management facilities in a number of remote population centres

-- upgrades to provide additional public housing and upgrades to social infrastructure, such as community centres and youth centres.
+- additional public housing and upgrades to social infrastructure, such as community centres and youth centres.